digitaico/hack/README.md

 # Bluetooth Deauthor

+This package was created to deauthorize or desiconnect loud and disrespectful bluetooth speakers from mobile phones.

-This package uses your local machine `bluetooth` tools to scan and find Bluetooth Speakers and __deauthorize__ or break the communication with any device that is feeding music to it.
+It uses your local machine `bluetooth` tools to scan and find Bluetooth devices and __deauthorize__ or break the communication with other device that feeds music, mainly to it.

 It uses Major Device Class as argument to define which type of device: 2 for mobile phone, 4 for Bluetooth Audio devices like speakers.

-First it scans and returns a list of devices MAC addresses.
-Then to each MAC performs a flood attack.
+- First it scans and returns a list of devices MAC addresses.
+- Then to each MAC performs a flood attack.

 ## Installation

-Being a python package,t shall be installed with `pip`.
+Being a python package, it can be installed with `pip`.

 ```bash